Key accused in Burdwan blast case arrested in Bengaluru

 India

-Kolkata, June 26: An absconding accused in the Burdwan blast case has been arrested by the National Investigation Agency.
+Kolkata, June 26: An absconding accused in the Burdwan blast case has been arrested by the National Investigation Agency (NIA).

 The accused, Habibur Rehman was arrested from Bengaluru by the NIA.